zhullyb/monyhar/monyhar/docs/patterns/synchronous-runloop.md

 before the `Run`, the `Run` will be a no-op; if the `Quit` happens after the `Run` has started, the `Run` will exit after the `Quit`.

-## How to use this pattern in Chromium:
+## How to use this pattern in Monyhar:

 If the asynchronous thing in question takes a completion callback: